“What a Difference!”

 We Test Using Recorded Word Lists

 Hearing is a lot more than how well you can hear a beeping sound.
 One part of the standard audiometric testing involves “word recognition”.
 The audiologist presents a list of words at a certain sound level, and the patient repeats the words back.
 This test can be used to assess hearing distortion, and unexpected changes in word recognition ability could indicate a more serious medical condition.
-Researchers teach that word recognition testing should be performed using standardized recordings of word lists.
-This way, comparisons can be made across different appointments, offices, and clinicians.
-But most clinicians choose to present these word lists using their own voices through a microphone.
-Obviously, the test will be quite different, depending on who’s speaking, making accurate comparisons across different conditions impossible.

 Only 18% of hearing clinicians routinely use recorded word lists.
 (Martin et al., 1999)